chiostro/sign-pdf-termux/README.md

 Firma Elettronica Avanzata (FEA)
 Firma Elettronica Qualificata (FEQ), identified like Firma Digitale (FD).

-## Other command
+## Other commands

 If you're familiar with the command prompt and need to insert a signature at the bottom of a single-page PDF, you can convert the PDF to PNG.
-The first command is magick (convert is deprecate), which receives your .pdf  to create your .png, e.g.:
+The first command is magick (convert is deprecated), which receives your .pdf  to create your .png, e.g.:

     magick pag2.pdf page2-1.png